vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 ### Data
 `stockCheckCompleted` - a boolean prop that shows if all products in cart (if any) have been checked for availability (whether they are in stock or not).
 `stockCheckOK` - a boolean prop that shows if all products in cart are in stock.
-`orderPlaced` - a boolean prop that is set to true after *'order-after-placed'* event has been triggered, defining a placement of order.
+`orderPlaced` - a boolean prop that is set to true after *'order-after-placed'* event has been triggered, defining a successful placement of an order.
 `activeSection` - an object that consists of 4 boolean props: *personalDetails*, *shipping*, *payment* and *orderReview*, - that define which section of Checkout page is currently active.
 At any point of time only one section can be active.
 `order` - an order object, that consists of all necessary order information that will be sent to the backend to place it.
 `personalDetails` - an object that contains personal details part of the Checkout page.